 Congratulations, you now have your own Shopify store – although keep in mind it is not live yet.

-Shopify gives you a 14-day trial in which you can use this time to build up your story to your liking.
+Shopify gives you a 14-day trial which you can use to build up your story to your liking.

 You really do not need to spend that much money yet (maybe later once you have become profitable).